chipsalliance/caliptra-sw/runtime/README.md

 The context must be passed from the `CM_ECDH_GENERATE` command.

-The incoming exchange data MUST be the concatenation of the x- and y- coordinates of the other side's public point.
+The incoming exchange data MUST be the concatenation of the x- and y- coordinates of the other side's public point, encoded as big-endian integers, padded to 48 bytes each.

 The produced shared secret is 384 bits.